population growth and industrial expansion is having a major impact on food, water and energy supplies. During the

 one-third of human beings on the planet means that energy requirements

-have soared, at a time when fossil fuel supplies are in terminal decline.
+have soared, at a time when crude oil supplies are in terminal decline.

 A series of conflicts has been unfolding in the Middle East, Asia and